 Most law students, at least by the time they make their way to the Tarlton Law Library, have held a law book in their hands.
 Have you ever tried to envision how that book made its way from an author's text into a bound volume, ready to read?
 Or how many people were involved in the process?
 Those questions have very different answers depending on the book.

-Although the job of a book printer has changed dramatically since the hand press period, many aspects of modern books that we take for granted trace their origins to technologies pioneered during that time.
+Although the job of a book printer has changed dramatically since the hand press period, many familiar aspects of modern books can trace their origins to technologies pioneered during that time.

 Tarton's Special Collections department is highlighting a subset of early printers who often go unrecognized.
 Many of the pioneers of early legal printing were women.